-Select draught-tolerant plantings and keep them at least 18 inches from the foundation.
+Select indigenous plantings and keep them at least 18 inches from the foundation.

 Foundation System Moisture and Soil Gas Control

-Slabs, crawlspaces, and basements are all found in the cold and very cold climates.
+Slabs, crawlspaces, and basements are all found in the mixed-humid climate.
 All building foundations should be designed and constructed to prevent the entry of moisture and other soil gases.